vaul17rep/tracker-pie-enchancer/README.md

 The plugin is currently available for manual installation.

 1. Download `main.js` and `manifest.json` from the latest release.
-2. Create a folder named `tracker-pie-customizer` inside your Obsidian vault:
+2. Create a folder named `tracker-pie-enchancer` inside your Obsidian vault:

-   `.obsidian/plugins/tracker-pie-customizer/`
+   `.obsidian/plugins/tracker-pie-enchancer/`

 3. Put the downloaded files into that folder.
-4. Enable **Tracker Pie Customizer** in Obsidian under **Settings → Community plugins**.
+4. Enable **Tracker Pie Enchancer** in Obsidian under **Settings → Community plugins**.

 ## License